coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 applies to effect spells, usually to those that act upon a creature more or less directly, such as *web.*

-Spell resistance can protect a creature from a spell that's already been cast.
+Spell resistance can protect a creature from a spell that’s already been cast.
 Check spell resistance when the creature is first affected by the spell.